If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 Don’t consider using Outlook or Gmail as you implement your business plan because you’ll get hit for spamming people.
 Get a professional account.

-I use Active Campaign and I love it.
+I use MailerLite, and I love it.

 5. Develop your lead magnet and write content